dinuionica/VideoDataBase/README.md

 -------------------------------------------------------------------------------

 This project simulates a simplified platform that provides information about movies and series.
-Users can receive personalized recommendations based on their preferences.Specific operations: commands, queries and recommendations.
+The platform performs actions that users can take on a movie viewing platform: ratings, movie viewing, searches, recommendations.
+Users can receive personalized recommendations based on their preferences

 -------------------------------------------------------------------------------